It is important to resume children's routine immunisations as soon as possible after COVID-19 infection.

 As not all New Zealanders are be able to be vaccinated at once, the current public health measures, including social distancing, mask usage, rapid contact tracing and managing cluster outbreaks, will continue for some time.

 With an effective vaccine programme, it is anticipated these control measures can be reduced.
-This will require a high proportion of the population (estimated to be at least 8 out of 10 people) being immunised.
+This will require a high proportion of the population to be immunised.

 What side effects may be expected after vaccination?